ahlstromcj/seq66/README.md

 ## Recent Changes

     *   Version 0.98.0:
-        *   Fixed issue #41 "Hide Seq66 on closing window" by adding a "visibility" automation command and by fixing the response to "hide/show" messages from NSM.
+        *   Fixed issue #41 "Hide Seq66 on closing window" via a "visibility" automation command and by fixing the response to "hide/show" messages from NSM.
 Note that the NSM API permits the "Quit" command to exit the application.
 Also see the comments at issue #64 "NSM: UI show up after restarting the app".
         *   Fixed issue #73 "Compile error because of jack_get_version_string"
             by detecting the presence of this function in configure.ac.
         *   Added "MIDI macros" to the 'ctrl' file.
 Can send SysEx or other